 As we reported a couple of weeks ago, U.S. commercial real estate is in the doldrums.
-To be more empirical, the industry, which was valued at $12 trillion pre-pandemic, is down 10.2% year-to-date, compared with the broader S&P 500, which is a mere 1.0%.
+To be more empirical, the industry, which was valued at $12 trillion pre-pandemic, is down 10.2% year-to-date, compared with the broader S&P 500, which is down a mere 1.0%.

 - Across all CRE classes, more space per occupant must be factored in